 - Underscore in Python has a different working pattern which is used and provoked accordingly as per requirement.

-- In general, underscore is used with an interpreter to make manipulation where the variable is defined and then based on it storage and retrieval are made like in future if that variable is not required but is needed at that particular instance then this type of underscore completely satisfies the scenario making it more robust and versatile.
+- In general, an underscore is used with an interpreter to make manipulation where the variable is defined and then based on it storage and retrieval are made like in future if that variable is not required but is needed at that particular instance then this type of underscore completely satisfies the scenario making it more robust and versatile.

 - Then comes another scenario where the values are ignored when it comes to unpackaging of variables that are not needed at that time for specific values then make the value assign the same.